top of page

 Credit: Former JBC employee

-The 1964 strike at the Jamaica Broadcasting Corporation (JBC) stretched on for an arduous 97 days, many workers found ways to cope with the prolonged period of uncertainty and tension.
+The 1964 strike at the Jamaica Broadcasting Corporation (JBC) stretched on for an arduous 97 days, and many workers found ways to cope with the prolonged period of uncertainty and tension.
 In the absence of their daily routines, some spent their days playing dominoes and chatting with one another.
 These moments of camaraderie became a vital source of support as they navigated the challenges of the strike.

 The sight of workers gathered together, laughing, and enjoying games amidst the backdrop of their struggle painted a powerful picture of resilience.
 While the demands for fair wages and better working conditions loomed large, the shared experiences and connections formed during this time fostered a sense of solidarity that would prove crucial in their fight for justice.